Waseca man charged with aggravated robbery after incident at Birdseye

 Officers went to where Resendez was believed to live in a camping trailer.
 They found his truck parked outside and wrote a search warrant for the trailer and truck.

 Resendez later told a detective he blamed the worker for his firing, according to a criminal complaint.
 When asked if he took the worker's phone, Resendez allegedly said he did because he was angry.
-He also said the gun wasn't real and was an airsoft gun before telling the detective it could be found in his microwave or stove.
+He also said the gun wasn't real and was an airsoft gun, telling the detective it could be found in his stove.

 The complaint states he told the detective he threw the wallet and cellphone in the lake because they were evidence.
 He denied threatening the worker.

-A search of his trailer and the area didn't turn up the phone or wallet.
-An officer found the airsoft gun in the stove, along with identification cards belonging to the worker elsewhere in the trailer.
+An officer found the airsoft gun in the stove and identification cards belonging to the worker elsewhere in the trailer.

 Follow Brian Arola @BrianArola